-Statements in this Annual Report on Form 10-K (this Annual Report), as well as oral statements that may be made by us or by our officers, directors, or employees acting on our behalf, that are not historical facts constitute "forward-looking statements," which are made pursuant to the safe harbor provisions of Section 21E of the Securities Exchange Act of 1934 (the Exchange Act).
-The forward-looking statements in this Annual Report do not constitute guarantees of future performance.
-Investors are cautioned that statements that are not strictly historical statements contained in this Annual Report, including, without limitation, current or future financial performance, management's plans and objectives for future operations, ability to raise capital or repay debt, if required, clinical trials and results, uncertainties associated with product research and development, product plans and performance, management's assessment of market factors, as well as statements regarding our strategy and plans and those of our strategic partners, constitute forwardlooking statements.
-Such forward-looking statements involve risks, uncertainties and other factors that could cause our actual results to be materially different from our historical results or from any results expressed or implied by such forward-looking statements.
-Our future operating results are subject to risks and uncertainties and are dependent upon many factors, including, without limitation, the risks identified under the caption "Risk Factors" and elsewhere in this Annual Report, and any of those made in our other reports filed with the Securities and Exchange Commission, or SEC.
-We do not intend, and undertake no obligation, to publish revised forward-looking statements to reflect events or circumstances after the date of this document or to reflect the occurrence of unanticipated events.
+Statements in this Annual Report on Form 10-K (this Annual Report), as well as oral statements that may be made by us or by our officers, directors, or employees acting on our behalf, that are not historical facts constitute "forward-looking statements," which are made pursuant to the safe harbor provisions of Section 21E of the Securities Exchange Act.
+The forward-looking statements in this Annual Report on to constitute guarantees of future performance.
+Investors are cautioned that statements that are not historical facts constitute "forward-looking statements," which disting that statements that are not historical tacts constitute "forward-looking statements," which that statements that are not historical facts constitute guarantees of future operations, ability to raise capital or repay debt, if required, clinical trials and results, uncertainties associated with product research and development, product plans and performance, management's assessment of market factors, as well as statements regarding our strategy and plans and those of our strategy capital or reports of these performs.
+Such forward-looking statements, Such forward-looking statements by terminology such as "believe," will," "may," "estimate," "continue," "anticipated," "intend," "should," "plant," "expect," "predict," "could," "potentially," or the negative of these terms could cause our catcul results to be materially different from our historical results or from any results expressed or implied by such floward-looking statements.
+Our future operating results are subject to risks and uncertainties and dare dependent upon many factors, including, without limitation, the risks identified under the caption "fisk Factors" and elsewhere in this Annual Report, and any of those made in our other reports filed with the Securities and Exchange Commission, or the SEC.
+Except as required by law, we do not intend, and undertake no obligation, to publicly update forward-looking statements or incurstances after the date of this document or to reflect wev